Mrice90/Creepy-Tomatoe/README.md

 first runs it generates simple CC0 placeholder graphics and sound effects inside the `assets/` directory.
 You can drop in higher quality CC0 replacements.
-Place any number of `*.wav`, `*.ogg` or `*.mp3` files anywhere inside `assets/sounds/` and the game will load them automatically:
+Place any number of `*.wav`, `*.ogg` or `*.mp3` files anywhere inside `assets/sounds/` and the game will load them automatically.
+Decoration images placed in `assets/Decoration` will also be loaded.
+Files named `Blue Flame Flower.png`, `Butterfly.png` or `Fox Bush.png` are treated as animated spritesheets.

 - files starting with `hit` play when zombies or the player are struck
 - files starting with `coin` play when coins are collected